-The more likely explanation is that he was a relation of Thomas and Francis who arrived in Virginia early in the 1700s, for an Edward Ballard is named as a headlight in a patent issued 16 June 1714 to Lewis Daughtrey, for 111 acres of new land in the Upper Parish of Nansemond County “near a place called Wickham“, for the import of 3 persons: Wm.
+The more likely explanation is that he was a cousin of Thomas and Francis, and arrived in Virginia early in the 1700s, for an Edward Ballard is named as a headlight in a patent issued 16 June 1714 to Lewis Daughtrey, for 111 acres of new land in the Upper Parish of Nansemond County “near a place called Wickham“, for the import of 3 persons: Wm.
 Smith, Richd.
 Kirkin, Edwd.
 Ballard.1 We have no way of knowing if this is the same Edward Ballard, but if it is, this gives an approximate date of his landing in the colony.

-We do not know his date of birth, so we assume he was at least 21 years of age when he purchased land from Thomas and Ann Wood in 1715, and we do know he was married to Elizabeth ____________, and was dead by May 1728.
+We do not know his date of birth, so we assume he was at least 21 years of age when he purchased land from Thomas and Ann Wood in 1715, and we do know he was married to Elizabeth ____________, and died intestate before May 1728.

 On 20 September 1715.
 Thos.
 Wood and Ann his wife, Towne of Hampton County of Elizabeth City to Edward Ballard of the same Towne and County.
 26 pounds current silver money of Virginia.
 Tract of land which was sold by Chas.
 Cooper and Barbary his wife to said Thos.
 Wood.
 Recorded 15th November 1715.2